NiklasBrunn/Sparse-dimension-reduction/README.md

    julia
    ```

-   2.2 In the Julia REPL, enter the following commands:
+   2.2 Then, in the Julia REPL, enter the following commands:

    ```julia
    using Pkg